richmondu/face_pay/README.md

   <b>Having a facial recognition payment solution will entice employees to use the digital wallet solution instead of cash
   because it is a bold and exciting new technology that the young (and old) generation wants to experience every day.</b>

-  Exposing employees to these new AI technologies will help drive the digital transformation by redefining the <b>digital experience and digital culture</b> of the employees.
+  Exposing employees to these new AI technologies will help drive the <b>digital transformation</b> by redefining the <b>digital experience and culture transformation</b> of the <b>digital employees</b>.

   The hype will eventually subside after a few weeks so to make the use of technology sustainable, usage must be tied up to some <b>point system</b>.
   Employees who opts to use the technology will gain points that can be <b>converted into cash</b>.